History of the University of Santo Tomas: Quadricentennial celebration

 The agenda ahead of the university's quadricentennial in 2011 includes the introduction of new academic programs, improvements in the university's infrastructure, and other projects to raise UST's national and international prominence and promote its role as a social catalyst.

 Plans to open satellite campuses in Santa Rosa, Laguna and another in General Santos City are being put in place.

 Physical developments for the Sampaloc campus are ongoing.
 The Plaza Mayor in front the Main Building, together with the Quadricentennial Square which will feature the Tetraglobal sculpture, the Quadricentennial Fountain, and the Quadricentennial Alumni Walkway were constructed in 2006.
 To accommodate the needs of extra space for the growing number of student activities, the UST Tan Yan Kee Student Center was built in front of the Miguel de Benavides Library.
 The more-than-80-year-old Main Building, and the artifacts and art works in the UST Museum of Arts and Sciences were recently placed under the preservation of the UST Heritage Conservation program in December 2008.

 The UST Benavides Cancer Institute, part of the five-year redevelopment plan and expansion of the UST Hospital for its 60-year celebration and the quadricentennial celebration, was also established in the year 2006.

 Part of the university's infrastructure modernization is the construction of the P800-million, state-of-the-art, four-storey gymnasium capable of seating 5,792, designed by Thomasian architects José Pedro Recio and Carmelo T. Casas.
 The construction has been completed in time for the Quadricentennial Celebration of the university.
-This is through the able leadership of the rector of the university, Rev. Fr.
-Rolando V. de la Rosa, O.P.
-Another project which is under construction is the Thomasian Alumni Center, a 10-storey building that will be a symbol of the outstanding achievements of Thomasian alumni all over the world.
+This is through the leadership of the Rolando de la Rosa.
+Another project is the Thomasian Alumni Center, a 10-storey building that will be a symbol of the outstanding achievements of Thomasian alumni all over the world.
 Part of the construction cost has been donated by alumni, notably the UST Medical Alumni in America.

-The UST Publishing House in 2001 launched its quadricentennial project, “400 Books at 400!”.
+The UST Publishing House in 2001 launched its quadricentennial project, "400 Books at 400!".
 From theology to literature to medicine-related disciplines written in both Filipino and English, the Publishing house is more than half way in completing its race.